osisoft/APIDocumentationSandbox/content/api-reference/pi-to-ocs/pi-to-ocs-data-sources.md

 <a id="tocSpatchdto"></a>
 <a id="tocspatchdto"></a>

-Data Transfer Object for a Patch Before making additions or any modifications to this class, please consult the following article to maintain best practice: https://dev.azure.com/osieng/engineering/_wiki/wikis/pitoocs.wiki/17354/Models-and-Backwards-Compatability
+Data Transfer Object for a Patch.
+Before making additions or any modifications to this class, please consult the following article to maintain best practice: https://dev.azure.com/osieng/engineering/_wiki/wikis/pitoocs.wiki/17354/Models-and-Backwards-Compatability

 <h4>Properties</h4>